 In early October, an invoice can be issued to each student.
 We implore parents to pay all fees promptly as this money is needed to purchase textbooks and supplies.
-Parents can pay student fees on-line using the Student Cash Online link.
-Parents wishing to discuss a payment schedule should contact the school's office manager.
+Parents can pay student fees on-line using the Student Cash Online system.
+The link can be found on the homepage of the Strathmore High School website: www.strathmorehighschool.com Parents wishing to discuss a payment schedule should contact the school's office manager.
 Students should expect services and supplies to be withheld if fees are not paid or payments are not made.
-(Please note that there are special family rates for three or more students.
-Information and forms are available at the office.)